Near escapes in Wisconsin

 Ice caves of the Apostles.
 Walk over Lake Superior to see the magnificent mainland caves at Mawikwe Bay.
 Stay at the Foc’s’le Inn or Siskiwit Bay Lodge in Cornucopia.

 There are also a lot of places to ski on the peninsula and more luxurious/romantic places to stay in Bayfield.

 Superior.
 This Lake Superior town has to live in Duluth's shadow, but it has a lot to offer.
 Ski in Superior Municipal Forest, visit the Bong Veterans Historical Center, tour Fairlawn Mansion and eat burgers at the Anchor Bar, which is an official dive now that it's been featured on the Food Network's "Diners, Drive-Ins and Dives.''

-Stay at Barker's Island Inn (or in Duluth).
+Stay at one of dozens of Airbnb homes (or in Duluth).